-Expected d strategy-re lated knowledge Area of expertise Main experience and license in th area of expertise the attainment o of business st sed on the gro ation of knowledge for rategy is expected.
-The owth strategy stated in ent Plan. busin tion abou risk p tive o s of expertise needed to ness strategy.
-The demo of multifaceted knowled it promotion of business policies, etc. from the pe of the area of expertise a cted. nstra- lge s and rspec- The type and depth of knowledge that each member of the Board or Audit & Supervisory Board member possesses with respect to his/her area of expertise is expressed in terms of experience and licenses. ltem Pilla r of growth strategy Area of expertise Details Innovation Strengthen Co-creation of digital Corp oorate management Broad exp a specific pertise that is not confined to area Innovation DX social capital and challenges in new fields Business unit leadership combined with knowledge er industries, technologies, etc. Global Global Development of structures for global business operations Governance, Risk management a business in overseeing management issues from s management perspective, including ontrol and quality supervision Accelorate growth Finance, Accounting, M&A Expertise on perforr in overseeing management issues based mance and financial status Human Resources Management Accelerate growth by expanding human capital by expanding Environment, Society in orienting management based on e of ESG and SDGs
+Expected strategy-related knowledge Area of expertise Main experience and license in the area of expertise the attainment o of business str sed on the gro ition of knowledge for rategy is expected.
+The owth strategy stated in nt Plan. busir tion abou risk p s of expertise needed to ness strategy.
+The demo of multifaceted knowled at promotion of business policies, etc. from the pe of the area of expertise a cted. nstra- lge s and rspec- The type and depth of knowledge that each member of the Board or Audit & Supervisory Board member possesses with respect to his/her area of expertise is expressed in terms of experience and licenses.
+Item Pillar of growth strategy Area of expertise Details Strengthen Co-creation of digital Corp Corporate management Broad exact a specific xpertise that is not confined to ic area Innovation DX social capital and challenges in new fields Business unit leadership combined with knowledge er industries, technologies, etc. Global Global Development of structures for global business operations Governance, Risk management a business in overseeing management issues from s management perspective, including ontrol and quality supervision Finance, Accounting, M&A Expertise in overseeing management issues based on performance and financial status Human Resources Management Accelerate growth by expanding human capital Environment, Society Expertise in orienting management based on knowledge of ESG and SDGs